cadence-day/docs/docs/features/activity-tracking.md

 - Important details: "Discussed Q1 goals with team"
 - Feelings: "Felt anxious during this meeting"

-Notes help Sage AI provide better insights and help you remember details later.

 ### Reflections

 Use activity tracking as the foundation for reflections:

 - Review your week visually
 - Notice patterns in timing and frequency
-- Generate reflections with Sage based on your activities

 ### Timeline Navigation